anukesh7/anukesh7.github.io/_pages/teaching.md

 # Teaching

-Research plays a central role in my teaching as students improve their analytical skills and master the tools of data analysis through hands-on experience.
+<div style="text-align:justify">Research plays a central role in my teaching as students improve their
+analytical skills and master the tools of data analysis through hands-on experience.
 I have taught undergraduate and Graduate students as a teaching assistant and tutor.
-While at IIT Gandhinagar, I served as a for graduate level courses, such as Remote Sensing of Land and Water Resources where I conducted the remote sensing data analysis through google earth engine, python and ENVI software.
+While at IIT Gandhinagar, I served as a for graduate level courses, such as Remote Sensing of Land and Water Resources where I conducted the remote sensing data analysis through google earth engine, python and ENVI software.</div>

 ## Indian Institute of Technology Gandhinagar 2017-2021
 - Graduate Courses